The Kato square root problem for parabolic operators with an anti-symmetric part in BMO: Introduction and the main result

-Parabolic operators as in \eqref{eq1deg+}, \eqref{eq1deg+h}, but with $A$ real, have recently been investigated in a number of papers and most notably in \cite{seregin2012divergence,qian2019parabolic}.
-In \cite{seregin2012divergence}, the authors investigated, motivated by questions concerning the behavior of solutions of elliptic and parabolic equations with low regularity drift terms, equations of the form $\partial_t u+{\bf c}\cdot\nabla_x u-\Delta u=0$, and their stationary counterparts, where ${\bf c}$ is a divergence-free vector field in $\mathbb R^n$.
-They discovered that the divergence-free condition on ${\bf c}$ can be used to relax the regularity assumptions on ${\bf c}$ under which one can obtain the Harnack inequality and other regularity results for solutions.
-It turns out that the interior regularity theory of De Giorgi, Nash, and Moser, can be carried over to these parabolic equations if ${\bf c}\in \L^\infty(\mathbb R,(\BMO(\mathbb R^n,\d x))^{-1})$.
-Considering more general parabolic equations in divergence form, this condition is equivalent to considering operators as in \eqref{eq1deg+}, \eqref{eq1deg+h}, but with $A$ real, assuming that $S$ satisfies \eqref{ellip} and that $D$ is anti-symmetric satisfying \eqref{bmocoeff}.
-The space of bounded mean oscillation functions, $\BMO$, plays a key role in two ways.
-First, this space has the right scaling properties which arise naturally in the iterative arguments of De Giorgi-Nash-Moser.
-Secondly, the BMO condition on the anti-symmetric part of the matrix enables one to properly define weak solutions.
-This latter fact follows essentially from the div-curl lemma appearing in the theory of compensated compactness \cite{coifman1993compensated} as outlined in \cite{seregin2012divergence}.
-In \cite{qian2019parabolic}, the authors proved Aronson type bounds for fundamental solutions to the operator $\partial_t -\div_{x} ((S+D)\nabla_{x} )$.
+For more general parabolic equations in divergence form, this condition corresponds to considering operators as in \eqref{eq1deg+} and \eqref{eq1deg+h}, with \( A \) real, under the assumption that \( S \) satisfies \eqref{ellip} and \( D \) is anti-symmetric and satisfies \eqref{bmocoeff}.
+The space of bounded mean oscillation functions, \( \BMO \), plays a central role here.
+First, \( \BMO \) exhibits the correct scaling properties that arise naturally in the iterative arguments of De Giorgi-Nash-Moser.
+Second, the \( \BMO \) condition on the anti-symmetric part of the matrix ensures the proper definition of weak solutions.
+This follows essentially from the div-curl lemma in the theory of compensated compactness \cite{coifman1993compensated}, as outlined in \cite{seregin2012divergence}.